-White House expects retaliation from China over tariffs
+White House expects China to retaliate over trade tariffs

-WASHINGTON (AP) — The president’s chief economic adviser says he expects China to retaliate over increased tariffs, after talks in Washington ended without a deal on trade.
+WASHINGTON (AP) — The U.S. is awaiting retaliation from China over increased tariffs, after talks in Washington ended without a deal on trade, the president’s chief economic adviser said on Sunday.

-Larry Kudlow also tells “Fox News Sunday” that President Donald Trump’s plan to raise US tariffs to 25 percent across the board could take months to take effect.
+“The expected countermeasures have not yet materialized.
+We may know more today or even this evening or tomorrow,” Larry Kudlow told “Fox News Sunday.”
+Kudlow also said that President Donald Trump’s plan to raise US tariffs on Chinese goods across the board could take months to take effect.

+“Call it a couple of months.
+Call it three months.
+I don’t know.
+That will take some time and then of course the president’s going to have to make the final decision on that,” Kudlow said.

 The United States began raising tariffs on $200 billion in Chinese imports from 10% to 25% on Friday after American officials accused Beijing of backtracking on commitments made in earlier rounds of negotiations.